 Arthur E. Roberts Memorial Chief’s Award

-The “Chief’s Award”was developed in 1988 by Lodge Chief Cort O’Neil.
+The “Chief’s Award” was developed in 1988 by Lodge Chief Cort O’Neil.
 This award is dedicated to the memory of Arthur E. Roberts who served as Scout Executive of the Cincinnati Area Council.
 While developing the summer camp program at Camp Friedlander and serving as Camp Director, he began to see the need to recognize honor campers of the area.
 As a result, founded the Tribe of Ku-Ni -Eh in 1922.
 His organization has changed by the way of merger and adaptation into the Order of the Arrow, but still survives in spirit.

-Eight to ten awards are presented annually at the Lodge Winter Banquet by the outgoing Lodge Chief to lodge members.
+Up to 10 awards are presented annually at the Lodge Winter Banquet by the outgoing Lodge Chief to lodge members.
 The number of awards that may be given out is limited to ten, but not all ten must be given out.
 It is a way of recognizing those who gave of themselves to help the chief carry out the lodge program in its mission and purpose for that year.
 Beginning with the award class of 1996, the recipients were issued a silver mylar border lodge flap, in addition to a round silver bead.
 The silver mylar border lodge flap was changed to a medallion with the class of 2001.

 Archie J. Williams Memorial Award

 The Archie J. Williams Memorial Award is presented annually to adults in Ku-Ni-Eh Lodge who live by the Scout Oath and Law and have distinguished themselves as advisers of youth.
-The lodge may recognize one member for every 1,000 members of the lodge.
+The lodge may recognize one member for every 500 members of the lodge.

 The award is named after one of the most prominent figures in the history of scouting in Northern Kentucky.
 The first Eagle in Kentucky and a Scoutmaster for Troop 6 in Covington, Mr. Williams founded “The Council of the Ages.”
 This organization consisted of scouts dedicated to studying the history of Native Americans.
 The first clan was the Nipperine.
 Later, this clan was expanded and called the “Crazy Dog Society.”
 As this society began to fade away in Northern Kentucky, the Nipperine Lodge, Order of the Arrow started.
 Mr. Williams was a member of Dan Beard’s “Sons of Daniel Boone.”
 He founded the Williams Natural History Society, served in World War I, served as a Deputy Scout Commissioner, and received the Silver Beaver Award.
 Mr. Williams was an instructor in scout training courses at the local, regional, and national levels, inducted in the Sac Fox Tribe, and was a director of the Cincinnati Art Museum.